alexfernandez/deployment/README.md

 * --quiet: do not show log messages.

+* --dir [path]: deploy to the given directory.
+This directory must already have a copy of the git repository being deployed.

+* --testdir [path]: use the given directory as test environment.
+This directory must already have a copy of the git repository being deployed.

+* --exec [command]: run the given command after deployment, to restart the service.

 ### Web Server

 When your server can be reached from the internet, you can start a web server that will listen to requests, by default on port 3470.

     $ node bin/server.js --token wydjzfoytrg4grmy

+Or, if you installed the package globally, just use the command:

+    $ deployment-server

 Any requests coming in with the special, magic token will result in a deployment.
 From localhost use this URL: